RohithBhat19/My_Portfolio/README.md

 ## Features

 - Responsive and modern design.
-- Showcase of skills, projects, and experience.
+- Showcase of skills, projects, and certifications.
 - Interactive user interface using React.
 - Fast and efficient development with Vite.